 Where there’s paper, dosage you shall find a doll.

 Paper dolls have been around for a long time.
 They are more than a form of creative play; they are educational.

-Over time, paper dolls have evolved to included foam, plastic, canvas, felt and magnetic backed dolls and accessories.
+Over time, link paper dolls have evolved to included foam, plastic, canvas, felt and magnetic backed dolls and accessories.
 There are also virtual or digital paper dolls, such as Stardoll.
 Games, such as The Sims, are a virtual paper doll world.

 For the little ones, mainstream kiddie show characters also take the form of paper dolls, such as Dora the Explorer, and of course the classic Disney princesses.

 I particularly love vintage paper dolls.
 Shirley Temple, anyone?!

 Using Paper Dolls